 Insurance Underwriter Jobs

-Insurance underwriting means to back or guarantee something.
-They decide whether or not to accept the risk of providing financial protection to clients and how much their insurance premiums should be.
+Insurance Underwriter jobs involve backing or guaranteeing something.
+Insurance Underwriters decide whether or not to accept the risk of providing financial protection to clients and how much their insurance premiums should be.

 Key Responsibilities of an Insurance Underwriter: